clusterking/clusterking/doc/workers_results.rst

 ===================

-Operations on the data (represented by a :class:`~clusterking.data.Data` object) are performed by worker classes, which are formally a subclass of the :class:`~clusterking.worker.Worker` class.
+Operations on the data (represented by a :class:`~clusterking.data.Data` object) are performed by worker classes, which are a subclass of the :class:`~clusterking.worker.DataWorker` class.

 Usually the workflow looks as follows: